olliegilbey/evmos-docs/docs/develop/smart-contracts/evm-extensions/staking.md

 /// @dev unstake a given amount of tokens.
 Returns the completion time of the unstaking transaction.
 /// @dev This emits an Undelegate event.
 /// @param _validatorAddr The address of the validator.
-/// @param _amount The amount of tokens to unstake in aevmos.
+/// @param _amount The amount of tokens to unstake.
 /// @return completionTime The completion time of the unstaking transaction. function unstakeTokens(
     string memory _validatorAddr,